-1-5 (0/22-110) This is an in-depth Microsoft PowerPoint 2013 course.
+This is an in-depth Microsoft PowerPoint 2016 course.
 The focus of this course is to learn presentation functions, to apply this material to business situations, and to prepare students for the MOS Expert Exam.

-BIM 195 Database Management 1-5 (0/22-110) This course is an introduction to database concepts and to the integration of Access with other data.
-(F,W,S)
+BIM 195 Database Management 1-5 (0/22-110)

+This course is an introduction to database concepts and to the integration of Access with other data.

-BIM 198 Special Topics 1-5 (0/22-110) This course provides individual study in one of the business information management subject areas.
+BIM 198 Special Topics 1-5 (0/22-110)

+This course provides individual study in one of the business information management subject areas.
 Study and credit hours determined at the time of enrollment by the instructor.
-Prerequisite: Instructor permission (F,W,S)
+Prerequisite: Instructor permission

-BIM 210 Internet 1-2 (0/22-44) This course is an introduction to the Internet, web browsers, search engines, and search techniques.
-(F,W,S)
+BIM 210 Internet

+This course is an introduction to the Internet, web browsers, search engines, and search techniques.

-BIM 220 Desktop Publishing 1-5 (0/22-110) This course is an introduction to designing, creating, and producing documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
-Prerequisite: BIM 180 (F, W, S)
+BIM 220 Desktop Publishing 1-5 (0/22-110)

+This course is an introduction to designing, creating, and producing documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
+Prerequisite: BIM 180

-(33/0)BIM 262 Professional Preparation 3 This course covers job preparation components in which emphasis is given to job search and interviewing techniques Prerequisite: BUS 200 (S)
+BIM 262 Professional Preparation 3 (33/0)

+This course covers job preparation components in which emphasis is given to job search and interviewing techniques Prerequisite: BUS 200

-BIM 273 Word Processing II 1-5 (0/22-110) This is an in-depth Microsoft Word 2007 course.
+BIM 273 Word Processing II 1-5 (0/22-110)

+This is an in-depth Microsoft Word 2007 course.
 Students will learn the advanced functions and how to apply this material to business situations.
 This course will also help prepare students for the MCAS exam.
-Prerequisite: BIM 173 (F,W,S)
+Prerequisite: BIM 173

-BIM 280 Advanced Microsoft Office 4 (0/22-88)This course is a continuation of BIM 180 and introduces the advanced features and integration capabilities of Microsoft Office 2013.
-This course consists of five modules--Word, Excel, Access, PowerPoint, and completion of an Integrated Project.
-Prerequisite: BIM 180 and successful completion of BUS102-Business Mathematics, placement into Math 099 or higher, or successful completion of all Math 098 (F,W,S)
+BIM 280 Advanced Microsoft Office 1-5 (0/22-110)

+This course is a continuation from BIM180 and introduces the advanced features and integration capabilities of the Microsoft Office 2016.
+This course consists of five modules--Word, Excel, Access, PowerPoint, and Integration.
+Prerequisite: BIM180

-BIM 281 MS Office Integration 1 (0/22)This course is a continuation from BIM280 and introduces the advanced integration capabilities of MS Office 2013.
+BIM 281 MS Office Integration

+This course is a continuation from BIM280 and introduces the advanced integration capabilities of MS Office 2013.
 Prerequisite: Successful completion of all BIM280 modules